apitoolkit/apitoolkit-landing/content/_index.md

 {{% /benefits_section %}}

 {{% benefits_section %}}

 <div  class="home-feature-image-div">
   <img src="./field_documentation.png"/>
 </div>
 <div  class="flex-1  home-feature-text-box">

 ##### <span class="bg-amber-300 px-1 font-bold">Documentation and Overview</span>

 ## ALWAYS UP TO DATE API DOCUMENTATION

 <br/>

 - Always up to date API Docs based on your live traffic
 - Upload swagger or open API specs from CI and collaborate on the swagger Documentation with your team
 - Generate swagger or open API spec based on your live production traffic

 <a class="text-blue-900" href="/api-documentation-and-developer-portals">More about our Automatic Documenter →</a>

 </div>
 {{% /benefits_section %}}

 <div  class="p-5 md:p-16 bg-amber-50/50 border border-amber-50 rounded-lg space-y-2">

 ##### <span class="bg-amber-300 px-1  font-bold">Alerting and incident management </span>

 ## ALERT THE RIGHT PERSON AT THE RIGHT TIME

+## ALERT THE RIGHT PERSON AT THE RIGHT TIME

 When something goes wrong, notify the right person at the right time over slack, pagerduty, opsgenie or any other platform via our zapier integrations.

 <a class="text-blue-900" href="">Learn about our incident management integrations.</a>